MarcoBuster/sweng/_posts/2022-11-23-verifica-convalida.md

 >2. an event in which a system or system component does not perform a required function within specified limits

+>_NOTE: A failure may be produced when a fault is encountered_

 #### Esempio di malfunzionamento:
 ```java
 static int radoppia (int par) {